dildeolupbiten/TkEnneagram/README.md

 **Note:** When the program first run in Windows, users might get a [PermissionError](https://docs.python.org/3/library/exceptions.html#PermissionError)  during the installation of [Pyswisseph](https://www.lfd.uci.edu/~gohlke/pythonlibs/#pyswisseph) library unless they run **cmd** as Administrator.

 **2.** Short time later users should see a window which is similar to below.
-Waiting time depends on the properties of the user's computer.

 ![img2](https://user-images.githubusercontent.com/29302909/96912540-3076fe80-14ab-11eb-87f6-913aef1b6562.png)